 Family prayer is so important!
 If the grandkids are over for dinner, be sure to pray the grace before meals.
 After the meal, stay at the table and go around the circle.
 Ask each one “What should we pray for?”
 Look for opportunities for family prayer in your home.

-Right after He teaches us the Our Father, Jesus says, “If you forgive others their sins, your heavenly Father will forgive you; but if you don’t forgive others, your Father will not forgive you.”
+Right after He teaches us the Our Father, Jesus says, “If you forgive others their transgressions, your heavenly Father will forgive you.
+But if you do not forgive others, neither will your Father forgive your transgressions” (Matthew 6:14-15).
 Clearly, forgiveness is huge in the eyes of our Lord.
 Beg God’s help to forgive anyone you have not yet forgiven.

 Some researchers report that how we desire to spend our time depends on how much time we believe we have.
 One thing clear about aging is that we realize we have more time behind us than ahead of us.
 God can do great things in us with this awareness.
 It’s a powerful motivator for making holy choices in the time we have left.

 Have you heard that quote, “You may be the only Gospel some people ever hear.”
 It’s true.
-We who have been given the gift of Faith, and have been baptized in Christ Jesus, have been given a great task by our Lord, to “Go, therefore, and make disciples of all nations…” (Matthew 28:19).
+We who have been given the gift of Faith and have been baptized in Christ Jesus have been given a great task by our Lord, to “Go therefore and make disciples of all nations…” (Matthew 28:19, RSVCE).

 Pope Paul VI said, “Our world today listens more to witnesses than to teachers.”
 It’s true.
 When speaking of your faith, use the word “I.” “I believe because…” or “My experience of God is…” People today are starving for a personal witness of faith.

 Faith is more “caught” than “taught.”
 How do people “catch” it?
-Pope Paul VI says, “through the witness of life.”
+Pope Paul VI says, “Through the witness of life.”
 People watch us.
 They hear our words and see our actions.
 We’re not perfect, but when they see we are sincere in our love for our Lord, they are more receptive to hearing “What is the reason for the hope that is within you?”
-(1 Peter 3:15)
+(See 1 Peter 3:15.)

-Matthew 23:37: “How often I have longed to gather you as a hen gathers her brood under her wings, but thou wouldst not.”
+Matthew 23:37b: “How many times I yearned to gather your children together, as a hen gathers her young under her wings, but you were unwilling!”
 That captures two realities—God’s great love for us and our surprising propensity to reject or turn away from that love.

 A frequent prayer in the Church’s Liturgy goes this way: “Through the glorious intercession of Blessed Mary ever-virgin, may we be set free from present sorrow and come to enjoy eternal happiness.”
 We see our Blessed Mother always interceding for us, like a good mother praying for her children.
 What a comfort and what a hope to know we have this wonderful Mother, always praying for us.